demianriccardi/p5-HackaMol/README.md

 INSTALLATION
 ============
-With cpanminus installed, you will be able to install HackaMol from the commandline with:
+To install HackaMol, I recommend using cpanminus and local::lib.
+This approach avoids the need for root privileges and uses the system Perl
+(available on most systems; see Strawberry Perl for Windows).
+I use *[Perlbrew](http://perlbrew.pl)* to manage local versions of Perl, but Perlbrew is overkill unless your system Perl is very old (if you do use Perlbrew, you won't need local::lib).

+Here is a quick summary of a *[step by step post on installing Perl modules] (http://perlmaven.com/install-perl-modules-without-root-rights-on-linux-ubuntu-13-10)*.
+Below, prompt> denotes your terminal prompt.

+  1. install cpanminus

+       prompt> curl -L http://cpanmin.us | perl - App::cpanminus

+    Execution without superuser privileges will complain about not being to write to a path.
+This is ok!
+It will create a perl5 directory in your home directory, in which all modules will be installed.
+Thus, an uninstall involves deleting the ~/perl5 directory.

+  2. install local::lib

+       prompt> ~/perl5/bin/cpanm --local-lib=~/perl5 local::lib && eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)

+    Execution should install local::lib and configure the cpanm command to know about the ~/perl5 directory in the local shell.

+  3. configure .bash\_profile

+       prompt> echo 'eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)' >> ~/.bash\_profile

+    Execution will add the stuff between the quotes to your bash_profile, which enables automatic configuration of cpanminus and local::lib with every new terminal shell.

+  4. install HackaMol

-       cpanm HackaMol
+       prompt> cpanm HackaMol

-once it is officially released.
-For now, you can install the developer release.
-Again with cpanminus:
+    Execution will fail to find HackaMol until it is officially released.
+For now, you can install the developer release:

-       cpanm DEMIAN/HackaMol-0.00_12.tar.gz
+       prompt> cpanm DEMIAN/HackaMol-0.00_12.tar.gz

 Feedback and contributions welcome!